-- Name of student must be forwarded to the Registrar who will determine eligibility.
+- The name of the student must be forwarded to the Registrar who will determine eligibility.
 If the student is eligible, this information is forwarded to the Academic Dean and the Chair of the Department.

-- Registrar will require a copy of the death certificate.
+- The Registrar will require a copy of the death certificate.

-- The approved request will be forward to the Registrar, Department Chair and Student Life.
+- The approved request will be forwarded to the Registrar, Department Chair, and Student Life.

 - The notation “posthumous” will appear on the transcript and in the graduation program but not on the diploma.